Paul Pellandini

 4. The Right Portion returned to the Right Person and used for the Right Purpose must find its way to the Right Place.
 God designated where the first storehouse could be found and we can know today just where His treasury is.
 Let’s now learn from God’s Word these four principles.

 The Right Portion—the Tenth–“Again the Lord spoke to Moses, saying . . .
 ‘Thus all the tithe of the land, of the seed of the land or of the fruit of the tree, is the Lord’s; it is holy to the Lord. . . .
-‘And for every tenth parof herd or flock, whatever passes under the rod, the tenth one shall be holy to the Lord’”(Leviticus 27:1, 30, 32).4
+‘And for every tenth part of herd or flock, whatever passes under the rod, the tenth one shall be holy to the Lord’”(Leviticus 27:1, 30, 32).4

 Within this passage God defines tithe as the tenth that is His alone, and also declares the tithe to be holy.
 Anything less than a tenth would not be tithe, irrespective of how we designate such an amount on a tithe envelope.
 While no other person might ever know the degree of honesty that accompanies each steward’s tithe, one cannot hide his actions from the God That is worshipped when tithe is returned to Him.